hector-crean/timex/README.md

 ## 📌 Overview

 Timex is a tool designed to streamline time tracking for developers.
-By analyzing **git commit history**, it generates **AI-powered summaries** of work done and integrates with **time tracking systems** for automated timesheet submissions.
+By analsing **git commit history**, it generates **AI-powered summaries** of work done and aims to integrate with **time tracking systems** for automated timesheet submissions.

 ## 🛠 Installation